William McCrum: Legacy

 Milford House became Manor House School Northern Ireland’s only Country House Residential School for girls.
 In 1966, it became Manor House Special Care Hospital.
 Since 1994, Milford House has been derelict and is today one of the top ten listed buildings at most serious risk in Northern Ireland.

 The British writer and former literary editor of The Observer, Robert McCrum, is his grandson, and wrote about William McCrum:Shut out of the family business as a lightweight, eventually deserted by a faithless wife and coldly ignored by his father, Master Willie travelled the world, lived high on the hog and was well-known as a gambler.

 Another grandson, Mark McCrum, an English journalist and travel writer, made references to William McCrum in his book, The Craic – A Journey through Ireland.

-Today, William McCrum and Milford House are world famous as the home of penalty kick and appear in some form of media somewhere in the world every five minutes.
+Today, William McCrum and the Milford House are famously known as the home of the penalty kick, and appear in some form of media in the world every five minutes.